AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-output-generation.md

 |---|------------|--------------|
 |`com.adobe.fmdita.common.SanitizeNodeName`|`nodename.systemDefinedPageName`|Boolean (`true/false`). **Default value**: `false`|

 For example, if the *@navtitle* in `<topichead>` has all special characters and you set the `aemsite.pagetitle` property to true, then by default, it uses a separator.
-If you set the `nodename.systemDefinedPageName` property to true, it shows the first child topic’s name.
+If you set the `nodename.systemDefinedPageName` property to true, it shows the first child topic's name.

 ### Configure filename sanitization rules for creating topics and publishing output in AEM Sites and other formats {#id2164D0KD0XA}